On this page

 Lewd Conduct

-Any conduct that is lewd, indecent, or disorderly such as public urination, public defecation, streaking, stripping, solicitation of a stripper, and/or participation in acts of a sexual nature publicly or in the presence of others that do not rise to the level of a violation of the Sexual and Gender-based Misconduct Policy.
+Any conduct that is lewd, indecent, or disorderly, including but not limited to public urination, public defecation, streaking, stripping, solicitation of a stripper, and/or participation in acts of a sexual nature publicly or in the presence of others that do not meet established harassment thresholds under the Sexual and Gender-based Misconduct Policies.

 Residential Life Policies